I Was A Passenger In Car Accident: Who Can I Sue? (2026)

 -

-You have the same rights in a car accident if you were a passenger that you would have if you were one of the drivers.
+You have the same rights in a car accident if you were a passenger as you would have if you were one of the drivers.
 If your state allows you to pursue a lawsuit against those who caused the collision, you can do so.

 -